-While we live in a world where everything seems to be in constant flux, one thing remains reliably unchanged: traditional Chinese medicine.
+While we live in a world where everything seems to be in constant flux, one thing that remains reliably unchanged is traditional Chinese medicine.
 Although the theories and principles of Chinese medicine evolved over the centuries, from prehistoric times to the 3rd century BCE, when the Yellow Emperor’s Classic of Internal Medicine was written (the “Bible of TCM”), the ancient diagnostic patterns and herbal prescriptions have largely remained unchanged.

 But is Chinese medicine really the orthodox, ancient, fixed discipline many people think it is?
 In reality, it’s proven over recent years to be quite adaptable and versatile.

 Here are the top 5 trends we predict for Chinese Medicine in 2020 and beyond….

 Essential oils continue to enjoy the spotlight in the natural/alternative remedy industry.
 But as more and more isolated therapeutic compounds in Chinese herbs are discovered, we think it’s only a matter of time before you start seeing Chinese herbs in shampoo, soap, skin care creams and other cosmetic and personal-care products.